 3. The SMF selects a PCF and requests policies by establishing an SM Policy Association.
 The SMF sends an Npcf_SM_PolicyControl_Create including the SUPI, PDU session ID, DNN, S-NSSAI requested and RAT type of the access that the UE requested establishment of a PDU session.

 4. The PCF determines to check for the UE requested PDU session if the UE routes traffic according to a provisioned URSP rule.

+The PCF may be pre-configured or configured from the UDR with the allowed traffic when a UE establishes a PDU session to a specific S-NSSAI/DNN.
+Alternatively steps 5 takes place.

 5. The PCF determines the potential URSP rule and the corresponding Traffic Descriptor of the URSP rule that triggered the UE to request establishment of a PDU session to a specific S-NSSAI/DNN.

 5a.
-The PCF obtains the URSP rule by interfacing with the UDR to obtain the policy clauses of URSP rules provisioned to the UE.
+The PCF obtains the URSP rule by interfacing with the UDR to obtain the policy sections of URSP rules provisioned to the UE.
+The PCF may include the PSI identifier or URSP rule id if included by the UE in step 2.

 5b.
-The UDR provides the policy clauses of the URSP rule.
+The UDR provides the policy sections of the URSP rule.

 6. The PCF makes policy decisions according to UE subscription.